emqx/cloud-docs/en_US/rule_engine/rules.md

 2. In the following rule, we read the time up_timestamp when the message is reported, the client ID, the message body (Payload) from the temp_hum/emqx topic and the temperature and humidity from the message body respectively.

 ::: tip Tip
-We use SQL-like statements to select, filter, and process data.
-To learn how to write rules in SQL, you can refer to the following examples:
+In EMQX Cloud, the rules uses SQL-like statements to select, filter, and process data.
+To learn how to write rules in SQL, you can refer to the following links:

 - [Syntax and examples of SQL statements](https://docs.emqx.com/en/enterprise/v4.4/rule/rule-engine_grammar_and_examples.html)
 - [Available fields in SQL statements](https://docs.emqx.com/en/enterprise/v4.4/rule/rule-engine_field.html)